Madjac33/Unity-Cookbook/Chapter 1: Input System Package/README-input-system-package.md

 ## Tutorial
-<p>I am following along with BMo's introduction to Unity's Input System package on YouTube found here (<https://www.youtube.com/watch?v=HmXU4dZbaMw>).
+I am following along with BMo's introduction to Unity's Input System package on YouTube found here (<https://www.youtube.com/watch?v=HmXU4dZbaMw>).

-First, create a new 2D Unity project.
-Add a game object to represent the player.
+1. Create a new 2D Unity project.
+2. Add a game object to represent the player.
 2D Object > Sprites > Square.
-Add a 2D Rigidbody to the player object.
+3. Add a 2D Rigidbody to the player object.
 Make sure that gravity scale is set to 0.
 Add a box collider to the player object.

-Create a script to handle player movement.
+4. Create a script to handle player movement.
 We will call it "Movement".
 Then, attach the script to the game object that represents the player.
 In the Movement script, make sure you have the proper library linked.</p>

 `using UnityEngine.InputSystem;`
-<p>Then, create an InputAction object.</p>
+5. Create an InputAction object.
 `public InputAction playerControls;`
-<p>Navigate back to the Editor.
+6. Navigate back to the Editor.
 Now, you'll notice a new variable called Player Controls.
 Press the plus sign and select "Add Up/Down/Left/Right Composite".
 I will call the new set of controls "WASD" to represent keyboard controls.
 <br><img src="Images/PlayerControls.png" alt="PlayerControls" width="60%"><br>

-For each direction, look up and select the desired key.<br>
+7. For each direction, look up and select the desired key.<br>
 <img src="Images/Binding.png" alt="Binding" width="60%"><br>

-In the Movement script, create a Vector2 variable to represent the movement direction.
-I will call it moveDirection.</p>
+8. In the Movement script, create a Vector2 variable to represent the movement direction.
+I will call it moveDirection.

 `Vector2 moveDirection = Vector2.zero;`
-<p>The Input System package requires that the InputAction be enabled and disabled using the OnEnable and OnDisable functions.
-Include the following in your script.</p>
+9. The Input System package requires that the InputAction be enabled and disabled using the OnEnable and OnDisable functions.
+Include the following in your script.

 ```
 private void OnEnable() {